 4. Extend sponsorship beyond the event

 5. Structure hybrid and virtual event sponsorship opportunities

 1. Find the Right Event Sponsors

 Hybrid and virtual events allow you, the organizer, to look for sponsors you might not have had the opportunity to pitch to before.
-Hybrid and virtual events reach broader audiences than just physical events.
+Hybrid and virtual events reach broader audiences than just in-person networking events.
 Participants from different locations who cannot or do not want to be on location can still attend.
 Keeping that in mind, you can and should broaden your search field when looking for potential sponsors.

 Use social media